 Risk, of course, is the sister of innovation.
 You fundamentally cannot do something new and something predictable.

 Another challenge that organizations often find themselves in when trying to cultivate progressiveness is an inability to run multiple business models.

 “Very often, almost always, senior leadership recognizes the need to change,” says Michael.
-“But the problem is, you derive revenue from products and services you’ve offered historically, and while you’re maintaining that revenue, you need to be building new sources of revenue and products.”
+“But, the problem is, you derive revenue from products and services you’ve offered historically.
+While you’re maintaining that revenue, you need to be building new sources of revenue and products.”

-One solution, according to Michael, is restructuring your sales team’s compensation and commission model to incentivize selling your newer, more innovative products, instead of ‘old faithful’.
+One solution, according to Michael, is restructuring your sales team’s compensation and commission model to incentivize selling more innovative products, instead of ‘old faithful’.

 Tip #5: Support Initiatives that Demonstrate Empathy

 It’s no longer enough for a company to provide great products and services with a frictionless experience.
 Consumer trends have illustrated, consistently, that organizations also need to demonstrate empathy.